nekrassov01/llcm/README.md

 - **Preview**: By passing the desired state as an argument, the log group is listed with the results of the reduction simulation.
 - **Apply**: The desired state passed in the argument is actually applied to the listed log groups.

-All of these subcommands can be passed a filter expression to narrow down the target log group.
+All of these subcommands can be passed the filter expressions to narrow down the target log groups.

 ## Command